Healthy-AI/IncomeSCM/DATASHEET.md

 ### How will the dataset  be distributed (e.g., tarball on website, API, GitHub)?

-Our dataset is hosted on the HealthyAI github organization and on healthyai.se. @TODO: Enter URLs to the data set!
+Our dataset is hosted on the HealthyAI github organization at https://github.com/Healthy-AI/IncomeSCM and on healthyai.se.

 ### When will the dataset be distributed?

 An early version of the dataset has been distributed as of June, 2023.
-The IncomeSCM-1.0.CATE release has been available since June 7, 2024.
+The IncomeSCM-1.0.CATE release has been available since May 28, 2024.

 ### Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?